optimsoc/optimsoc/tbench/README.md

 This repository contains examplary OpTiMSoC systems for understanding OpTiMSoC and testing.

-## Memory models
+## Memory Models

 The following memory models are available:

- * Distributed Memory (folder `dm`): Each compute tile uses it's own local memory.
+ * Distributed Memory (folder `dm`): Each compute tile uses its own local memory.
 It is also possible to have a global memory available, where baremetal applications can access it using DMA and the gzll operating system can load the OS or application from there and use swapping.

-## Supported Simulation tools
+## Supported Simulation Tools

-Currently verilator is supported as simulation tool.
-Modelsim and VCS will be (re-)integrated soonly.
+Currently simulations with Verilator and ModelSim are supported.
+VCS support is planned in the future.